Tampa Divorce Attorney

 Instead, Florida is an equitable distribution state, meaning the court will divide marital assets fairly but not equally.

-The court will consider several factors when deciding how to divide assets, including:
+The family court will consider several factors when deciding how to divide assets, including:

 - The length of the marriage.